msloth/contiki-launchpad/README.md

    (planned but not done yet...)

 ### New stuff, and some re-written to simplify/fit
+*  radio drivers for the cheap yet powerful CC2500 transceiver.
+You can buy these as radio modules on ebay or aliexpress for approx 2$ each.
+*  SimpleRDC, a power-saving, low-power listening, radio duty cycling protocol.
+   Stems from among others ContikiMAC, but with reduced complexity and RAM/ROM-requirements.
+   Tweakable, defaults to 3% idle duty cycling with on avgerage 65ms latency.
+   With the CC2500, this equates to an average power consumption of about 2 mW for the radio.
+*  node-id is burnt into Infomem with the script in tools/launchpad/burnid which uses mspdebug
 *  adc - instead of the sensors API, there is now a generic ADC API with functions for synchronous and asynch conversions etc. Pick your flavor.
 *  button - simple yet powerful button API